okelada/MSFS-LOD-Maker/README.md

 # MSFS LOD Maker Blender Addon

 ## Unofficial fork of Devinci's great MSFS LOD Maker Blender Addon
-I've adapted Devinci's code to my workflow and preferences
+I've adapted Devinci's code to my workflow and preferences.<br>
+Note that in order to create a lod level of the desired minsize manual edition might be required.

 ### Changes from original fork: